Latin for beginners

 Orandum est ut sit mens sana in corpore sano – One should pray that in a healthy body there is a healthy mind (Juvenal, Satires)

-Or tempora or mores – oh times, oh manners
+Or tempora or mores – oh times, oh customs (Cicero)

 P